srobb1/chickenCoopController/README.md

     - temp is colder than set min
     - temp is hotter than set max

- I use a Ardino Mega board
+ I use a Ardino Mega board.
  I will someday list the specifics of the components and the board layout.
 It will be good for me to record the information somewher more permament than a notebook on my shelf.